 March 2019 marked my Off-Broadway directorial debut where I helmed Yaël Farber’s Mies Julie with Classic Stage Company.

 As an interdisciplinary artist, producer and arts administrator; my role is to serve as a creative leader in a collaborative artistic process.
-I commit to creating the optimum conditions for the development and or deepening of an artistic project. my leadership role is therefore fine tuned to the needs and constraints of each endeavor.
+I commit to creating the optimum conditions for the development and or deepening of an artistic project.
+My leadership role is therefore fine tuned to the needs and constraints of each endeavor.

-My commitment to working with an open heart at the intersection of humanitarianism and performance coupled with my deep fascination for developing rich interdisciplinary work has seen artistic collaborations with a wide array of individuals including dancers, visual artists, hair-braiders, refugees, domestic workers and dancers among many more.
+My commitment to working with an open heart at the intersection of humanitarianism and performance coupled with my deep fascination for developing rich interdisciplinary work has seen artistic collaborations with a wide array of individuals including dancers, visual artists, hair-braiders, refugees, and dancers among many more.